molliemmccoy0599/SIDHE/README.md

 ## Part 2: Reflection – Tokenizing a Brand's Style Guide
 1. Benefits Realized
 It was/is convient to have all of the colors and other styles in one refined place.
-However
+However I did miss somewhat of the ability to add new things etc in an easier way than putting them in the library/guide yes of course you are still able to edit things outside of guide but it is just more constrained overall.